SeldonIO/seldon-core/docs-gb/getting-started/docker-installation.md

 ---
-description: Learn how to install and deploy Seldon Core 2 using Docker Compose, including GPU support, local model deployment, and version management.
-This comprehensive guide covers Docker setup, Triton and MLServer integration, Jaeger tracing, Grafana metrics, and best practices for local development environments.
+description: Learn how to install and deploy Seldon Core 2 using Docker Compose, including GPU support, local model deployment, and monitoring setup.
 ---

 # Docker Installation